places-autocomplete-svelte Svelte Themes

 Advanced Usage (Manual Initialisation)

-For applications that need multiple Google Maps libraries (e.g., places, maps, marker) or multiple map components, initialise the loader once in a parent component.
-This approach:
+For applications using multiple Google Maps libraries (e.g., places, maps, marker) or multiple map components, initialise the loader once in a parent component.

 When to use manual initialisation:

-• Using multiple Google Maps components on the same page
+• Multiple Google Maps components on the same page

-• Need to load multiple libraries (maps, marker, geometry, etc.)
+• Multiple libraries needed (maps, marker, geometry, etc.)

 // In +layout.svelte or +page.svelte